XKCP/XKCP/usage-example.md

 In this guide, we will provide examples of using the high-level API, with less emphasis on the low-level implementation, since XKCP abstracts the low-level implementation from the user.

-Before proceeding with the usage example, please make sure that you have built the XKCP library as described in the [README](../README.md). and included it in your C/C++ project.
+Before proceeding with the usage example, please make sure that you have built the XKCP library as described in the [README](../README.md) and included it in your C/C++ project.

-# Hashing and Extendable output functions (XOFs)
+# Hashing and extendable output functions (XOFs)

 ## FIPS 202